HTTP-RPC/Kilo/README.md

 System.out.println(root.getChildren().get(0).getChildren().get(0).getName()); // January
 ```

-Note that the requested bean type is not required to be a class.
-An interface can be used to provide a strongly typed "view" of the underlying map data.
+Note that an interface can be used to provide a strongly typed "view" of the underlying map data.
 For example:

 ```java
 public interface Employee {